vsavkin/hammock/README.md

 #### DocumentFormat

-`DocumentFormat` defines how resources are serialized into documents.
-SimpleDocumentFormat is used by default.
+`DocumentFormat` defines how resources are serialized into documents. `SimpleDocumentFormat` is used by default.
 It can be overwritten as follows:

     config.documentFormat = new CustomDocumentFormat();

-Please, see `integration_test.dart` for more details.
+Please see `integration_test.dart` for more details.

 #### Configuring the Http Service